jadijadi/lpic1book/1041_create_partitions_and_filesystems.md

 Partition 1 has been deleted.
 ```

 I'm brave!
-NBow lets create a smaller one there:
+Now lets create a smaller one there:

 ```
 Command (m for help): n